Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/readme1.md

   * However, zipcode binned has a comparatively higher positive correlation with price (0.035)

-  * Created amenity columns and converted to boolean ['clubhouse', 'school_university_in_township', 'hospital_in_township', 'mall_in_township',
+  * Created amenity columns and converted to boolean
-      'park_jogging_track', 'swimming_pool', 'gym']
+      ['clubhouse', 'school_university_in_township', 'hospital_in_township', 'mall_in_township', 'park_jogging_track', 'swimming_pool', 'gym']

   * Cleaning "description"
-      tried TF-IDF
-      tried NER (slightly irrelevant)
-      tried Summarizer from huggingface (facebook/bart-large-cnn)
+      - Tried TF-IDF, NER (slightly irrelevant) and Summarizer from huggingface (facebook/bart-large-cnn)
-      none were as effective as good old **NLTK Tokenization, Stop Word Removal, and Lemmatization**
+      - None were as effective as good ol' **NLTK Tokenization, Stop Word Removal, and Lemmatization**
-      Never had a stable relationship with Spacy, always throws some dependency error out, so chose to spend time on other better alternatives
+      - Never had a stable relationship with Spacy, always throws some dependency error out, so chose to spend time on other better alternatives

   * Created a scoring column
-      checked for the existance of certain words that I thought were important to defend the pricing of a listing, and converted that to a score which would be used in one of the prediction models to follow
+      - checked for the existance of certain words that I thought were important to defend the pricing of a listing, and - converted that to a score which would be used in one of the prediction models to follow

   * Class Encoding
-      Considerations: Label, One-Hot, Target Encoding
+      - Considerations: Label, One-Hot, Target Encoding
-      Choosing Target Encoding because:
+      - Choosing Target Encoding because:
           * It handles high cardinality well
           * It captures the relationship between categories and price
           * It produces meaningful numerical values